Fbada006/CoinTicker/README.md

    the db
    then update the list in memory once the favorite operation is completed, which triggers a recomposition of the list in a smooth way.
+3. The error messages displayed on screen can also be done better to state exactly what the problem is instead of a generic error message.

 ```